Research Conducted by the Stanford Basic Income Lab

 The online platform will provide pertinent summaries of articles, research papers, books produced on UBI to date, highlighting important findings from each and ensuring that core areas such as health, crime, race, stigma, childhood poverty and gender equity are covered.

-Want to learn more about UBI research?
+Want to learn more about UBI experiments?